 - Always walk on a sidewalk if available; if there is no sidewalk, always walk facing the traffic

 - Always cross at a crosswalk and look both ways regardless of traffic signals

 - Don't assume that drivers will give pedestrians the right of way

 - Wear light, visible clothing, especially at night.

 If your child is, in fact, involved in a pedestrian accident, you should not hesitate to call a personal injury attorney at (770) 487-8999.
-The Law Offices of Shane Smith in Fayette County are here to help ensure that you receive a fair settlement on behalf of your injured child.
+Shane Smith Law in Fayette County are here to help ensure that you receive a fair settlement on behalf of your injured child.
 No one likes to think about the possibility of their child being in an accident, but know that if it happens, there is an experienced pedestrian accident attorney on your side.